profhsgill/HSG.Numerics/Readme.md

 # HSG.Numerics

 HSG.Numerics provides a solver for a system of nonlinear and linear equations with 'n' unknowns.
-It is inspired by the ***fsolve*** function of SciPy and MATLAB, and can be called from all .Net languages (F#, C#, VB).
+It is inspired by the ***fsolve*** function of SciPy and MATLAB, and can be called from all .Net languages: F Sharp(F#), C Sharp (C#), and Visual Basic (VB).

 ## Motivation and Background